collardm/useful-nlp-techniques/README.md

 ## [2.6 Locality-Sensitive Hashing (or LSH)](http://nbviewer.jupyter.org/github/collardm/useful-nlp-techniques/blob/master/2.6-Locality-Sensitive-Hashing.ipynb)

 Fortunately, the issue of basic feature hashing that does not keep similar data points together can be addressed by using **locality-sensitive hashing**

+LSH is an hashing algorithm that maps similar inputs into the same bucket with high probability.

+Definitions:

+* **Jaccard Index :** A value derived from a formula that determines the similarity of two sets.
+Value is always between `O` and `1` (0 is not similarity, 1 is identical).
+Essentially, this is calculated as :
+$${len(A \cap B)\over len(A \cup B)}$$

+* **Min-hashing :** A hashing function taht determines how similar two sets of items are.
+Performed by hashing two sets with many different hash functions and identifying how many hash to the same value.

+* **Locality-sensitive Hashing :** Grouping together documents that have a *Jaccard Index* above a treshold *t*.